 10. Jade Plant

 The Jade has been nicknamed “The Elephant Plant” due to its symbiotic relationship with the world’s largest land mammal.
 These plants grow quickly and only require occasional watering and bright sunlight.
-It can store water for long periods, which makes it a great tree for your home.
+It can store water for long periods of time, which makes it one of the best indoor trees for home.

 Photo: Good Housekeeping